arangodb/docs/site/content/security/security-encryption.md

 ```
 The file `/mytmpfs/mySecretKey` must contain the encryption key.
 This
 file must be secured, so that only `arangod` can access it.
 You should
-also ensure that in case someone steals the hardware, he will not be
+also ensure that in case someone steals the hardware, they will not be
 able to read the file.
 For example, by encrypting `/mytmpfs` or
 creating an in-memory file-system under `/mytmpfs`.